intellij-rust/intellij-rust/ARCHITECTURE.md

 used during resolve to find the parent module for a file and to get the list of `impl`s for a type.

+# Type inference

+Type inference support is far from being complete.
+We don't have a Hindley-Milner style unification algorithm, and instead use simple bottom-up inference ( `org.rust.lang.core.types.infer` package).
+A particularly interesting problem is trait matching.
+To answer the question "does type `X` implement trait `T`?", we try not to look at every `impl` in the world, but to filter potentially interesting `impls` by type.
+It is handled by `RsImplIndex`.

 ## Stubs

 The main use of indexes is for building a stub tree.
 Stub tree is a condensed